Jvls1/spring-session-redis/README.md

 # spring-session-redis

-project to the the Spring Session with Redis to storage important infos on the DB
+Project used to practice the basic concepts about Spring Session and Redis

+With this study I learn how to configure a basic Session storage